 Trompe l'oeil (trick of the eye) is the term used for the technique of using realistic imagery to create an optical illusion of depth.
 Artists have been practising it for centuries to create stunning illustrations and fool their audience.
-And these 15 brilliant examples are no exception.
-Which is your favourite?
+And these brilliant examples of trompe l'oeil are no exception.
+Prepare to be amazed!

 This dining table looks like it needs a good tidy.
 However, attempting it wouldn't get you very far as the objects are in fact oil paintings on top of the wood.
 This brilliant piece was created by fine artist and interior decorator Ian Carnie, who specialises in decorative and landscape trompe l'oeil murals.

 Eric Grohe began his creative career as an illustrator and graphic designer back in 1961.
 Since then, his work has grown in scope and size, leading to the large-scale trompe l’oeil murals he creates today.
 Using specialist German paint, which crystallizes into mineral substrates and will not fade, peel or blister, Grohe has painted artwork all over the US, including this brilliant piece, titled Great American Crossroad, located in Ohio.

 A specialist in urban illusion, visual artist, painter, videographer and musician, Pierre Delavie is the man behind this giant trompe l'oeil located on the facade of the Palais de la Bourse in Marseille, France.
 The brilliant scene shows the CanebiÃ¨re – the historic high street in the old quarter of Marseille – passing right through the building.

 Taiwanese company RÃ¼skasa's hand-built RU-ST007 bench features a trompe l'oeil effect on the seat, looking as if it's upholstered when it's actually carved to just look like that.
 Clever, eh?

 12. Fresque du Petit-Champlain